jsaintro/publicnotes/3dprinting/Bed Calibration/thermistor calibration.md

 5. Go in 5 deg C increments up to 120 (on the termocouple Wait 3min between to allow temp to stabilize
+   Don't exceed a reading of 139C on the thermoco

 ADC B:25.6C->975.75000 26C
 ADC B:30.7C->964.43750 30C